Trivancee/Number-Classification-API/README.md

 ### **Fun Fact**

-The Numbers API is used to fetch a fun fact related to the number, enriching the response with contextual and historical insights.
+The Numbers API is used to fetch a fun fact related to the number, enriching the response with contextual & historical insights.

 ---